Complexity phase transitions in instantaneous quantum polynomial-time circuits: Details of machine learning setup

 \subsection{Neural network architecture}

+As our target distribution (the output distribution of a circuit) does not have a particular symmetry, we use a network with fully connected layers for $f_W(x)$.
 We use a fully-connected network with two hidden layers each has $M=\alpha N$ hidden units.
 The visible and the first hidden layers have bias terms whereas the last layer does not.
 Thus the number of parameters from the first, second, and the last layers are $N\times M+M$, $M\times M + M$, and $M$, respectively.
-For $\alpha=30$, we have used in the main text, the network has total $60,240$ parameters for $N=8$ and $373,800$ for $N=20$.
+We used $\alpha=30$ for the results in the main text, and the network has total $60,240$ parameters for $N=8$ and $373,800$ for $N=20$.